About this course

 Prices and dates

-*To gain the UWE module accreditation there will be a £100 additional fee per a module.
+*To gain the UWE module accreditation there will be a £100 additional fee.
 This fee will be due after the first week of your course when you confirm whether you wish to complete the UWE module accreditation alongside your ILM.

 All course prices include course materials, and access to the UWE electronic library resources.